Rhythm Tengoku: Development

 Before the game's release, a Kiosk Demo named was playable in shops, allowing people to try out the game before it was released.
 The Kiosk Demo only lets the player play three of the Rhythm Games from Set 1; Karate Man, Rhythm Tweezers and The Clappy Trio, as well as the Rhythm Test (only the first part of it can be played through).
 The Kiosk Demo also reminds the game's price of 3,800 Yen on the title screen, the Rhythm Game select menu, and even in the Rhythm Games themselves (appearing at the end of The Clappy Trio and Rhythm Tweezers, and in the background of Karate Man once the player reaches 50% (three hearts or more) on the Flow Meter).

 Rhythm Tengoku was first revealed in an issue of Famitsu, and was released in Japan only during August 3, 2006 for the Game Boy Advance (GBA) and was developed by Nintendo SPD and published by Nintendo.
 Key staff members include Kazuyoshi Osawa, Tsunku (music composer and supervisor), Masami Yone (sound designer), and Ko Takeuchi (graphic designer).

 One year after the game's release, Sega approached the staff with an offer to co-develop an arcade version of the game for the Sega Naomi, which was released September 20, 2007.
 This was due to the popularity of the game with its development staff.
 Osawa brought this offer to the attention of Nintendo president Satoru Iwata and others who approved of the idea.
 Yone had to make adjustments in the arcade version due to the differences between arcade mechanics and console mechanics.
-The arcade version had remastered graphics (One rhythm game to have this change in the arcade version (most notably) was Karate Man).
+The arcade version had remastered graphics (One rhythm game to have this change in the arcade version, most notably, was Karate Man).
 It also featured an extra set based on Set 1, but at 150% speed and with newly remixed music to match (Note: The vocals in the Karate Man: Tempo Up! extra stage are the same).

-The arcade release also features multiplayer, even though the first main Rhythm Heaven game to have multiplayer was Rhythm Heaven Fever for the Wii.
+The arcade release also features multiplayer.
 Rhythm Tengoku was also the only game licensed by Nintendo for the Sega Naomi, and it was one of the very few games developed by Nintendo and Sega respectively.